 The cornea is the outermost layer of the eye.
 It's the clear, dome-shaped surface that covers the front of the eye.
 The cornea helps shield the rest of the eye from germs, dust and other harmful matter.
 The cornea functions like a window that controls and focuses the entry of light into the eye.
 It contributes between 65-75% of the eye's total focusing power.

 A corneal transplant is needed if vision cannot be corrected satisfactorily with eyeglasses or contact lenses, or if pain cannot be relieved by medications or special contact lenses.
 There are many conditions that can affect the clarity of the entire cornea.
-For instance, trauma or injury to the cornea (causing scarring), Fuchs' dystrophy (causes corneal failure), and Keratoconus causes a steep curing of the cornea.
+For instance, trauma or injury to the cornea (causing scarring), Fuchs' dystrophy (causes corneal failure), and Keratoconus cause a steep curving of the cornea.
 Sometimes cataract surgery can cause corneal failure.
 A corneal transplant is done using a human donor cornea.
 Before a cornea is released for transplant, tests are done for viruses and other potentially infectious diseases.
 The cornea is also checked for clarity.

 During a traditional full corneal transplant surgery (penetrating keratoplasty), a circular portion is removed from the center of the diseased cornea.
 A matching circular area is removed from the center of a healthy, clear donor cornea.
 It is then placed into position and sutured into place.